sujathakvr/mymedia/README.md

 # mymedia
-Spring Boot micro service as the Backend, jQuery and Bootstrap for UI.
+Spring Boot micro service as the Backend, H2 as the database.